TayKangSheng/CritiquEat/README.md

 # Foodify

 Ever wanted to be a food critic?
-With Foodify, anyone can save, organise, write and share about their favourite restaurants in town.
+With Foodify, anyone can write, save, organise and share about their favourite restaurants in town.

 <!-- This is the starter code for WDI projects.
 Please update this README file with information specific to your project.
 Replace this paragraph for instance, with a short description of your project.
 Then update the sections below.
 Refer to your project specificaion for instructions on how to submit your projects. -->
 ## Getting Started